tapexyz/tape/.github/CONTRIBUTING.md

-# 🤝 Contributing to Lenstube
+# 🤝 Contributing to Dragverse

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: